WordPress/openverse/documentation/projects/proposals/search_relevancy_sandbox/20230406-implementation_plan_update_staging_database.md

   elongations to the project timeline at this step could also affect the timeline for drafting and implementing those plans as well.
-- The DAG described here does not present any **permanent, lasting, and irreversible** changes; it can be disabled and replaced at any time in favor of a more thorough update approach down the line.
+- The DAG described here does not present any **permanent, lasting, and irreversible** changes; it can be inactive and replaced at any time in favor of a more thorough update approach down the line.

 It is intended to be explored further in